Cesare Previti

-Cesare Previti (born 21 October 1934 in Reggio Calabria) is a former Italian politician, disbarred lawyer and convicted criminal.
-He was, with Marcello Dell'Utri, a close friend and right-hand of Silvio Berlusconi and founder of Forza Italia (FI).
+Cesare Previti (born 21 October 1934 in Reggio Calabria) is a former Italian politician, disbarred lawyer, and convicted criminal.
+Along with Marcello Dell'Utri, he was a close friend and right-hand of Silvio Berlusconi and founder of Forza Italia (FI).

 Biography

 Born in Reggio Calabria, he grew up in Rome, where he started practicing law.
 In 1971 he became acquainted with Silvio Berlusconi, the construction magnate, later to be media mogul and Prime Minister of Italy.
 He was the administrator of the property of a nineteen-year-old girl, whose father, the Marquess Casati Stampa, had killed her mother and her mother's lover before committing suicide in a celebrated case.
 In this capacity, he engineered the sale of her villa in Arcore to Berlusconi, for 500 million lire, paid in the form of shares in then-unquoted companies.
 Many people would later cry foul, claiming that the amount was insufficient by far.
 In the end, she found herself forced to sell back the shares to Berlusconi and Previti for 250 million lire, half their previous value.

-After that, Previti worked for Berlusconi's own Fininvest company, and acquired a reputation as a ruthless, but extremely capable lawyer.
+After that, Previti worked for Berlusconi's own Fininvest company, and acquired a reputation as a ruthless but extremely capable lawyer.

 In 1994, after Berlusconi had founded his Forza Italia political party, Previti won election to the Senate.
 Berlusconi, upon forming his first Cabinet, had wanted him as Minister of Justice, but President of the Republic Oscar Luigi Scalfaro was opposed on account of Previti's allegedly shady dealings, so ultimately it was decided he should exchange portfolios with Alfredo Biondi, who had been earmarked for Defence.
 Thus Previti became the Minister of Defence in Berlusconi's first government, from May to December 1994 (serving until January 1995 as caretaker).

 Previti was elected to the Chamber of Deputies, again for Forza Italia, both in 1996 and in 2001, but was investigated, together with Berlusconi, for allegedly bribing judges in a series of high-profile cases relating to his years of service as Berlusconi's attorney before entering politics.
 Previti strenuously defended his record, claiming the judges were politically motivated.